Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 On the plus side, they have a silicone band at the top to keep them in place.
 This is better than purchasing pantyhose as there’s no panty part to put pressure on your belly.

 Also, they are machine-washable in warm water.
+We feel this is the best maternity compression socks during pregnancy.

 These support hose for pregnancy are designed to reduce fluid retention and prevent embolisms.